Average Weather in June in Soavinandriana Madagascar

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

-The average daily incident shortwave solar energy in Soavinandriana is essentially constant during June, remaining within 0.1 kWh of 5.0 kWh throughout.
+The average daily incident shortwave solar energy in Soavinandriana is essentially constant during June, remaining around 5.0 kWh throughout.

 Average Daily Incident Shortwave Solar Energy in June